Best PracticesImplementing Security Solutions

 In a Zero Trust model, organizations must assume that threats exist both inside and outside the network perimeter, necessitating a paradigm shift from traditional perimeter-based security approaches.

-At Silverfort, we believe identity protection is the cornerstone of a robust Zero Trust strategy because it addresses the fundamental challenge of verifying trust in an inherently untrusted environment.
+At Silverfort they believe identity protection is the cornerstone of a robust Zero Trust strategy because it addresses the fundamental challenge of verifying trust in an inherently untrusted environment.

 By prioritizing identity protection, organizations can ensure that access to resources and sensitive data is granted based on verified user identities, minimizing the risk of unauthorized access, whether it stems from compromised credentials, insider threats, or external attackers.

-In this webinar, you’ll hear from Rob Larsen, former Chief Security Architect at General Motors (GM) as to why identity protection is so critical in GM’s Zero Trust strategy and why he chose Silverfort to help them achieve their goals.
+In the featured video webinar you’ll hear from Rob Larsen, former Chief Security Architect at General Motors (GM) as to why identity protection is so critical in GM’s Zero Trust strategy and why he chose Silverfort to help them achieve their goals.
+Topics covered, include:

 Related Articles